Flash back to 2017: I was adamant about never playing anything but "official" D&D.

 In reality, I had fallen victim to the power of branding.

 It's the same effect that causes people to buy the same brands over and over.
-We tend not to re-think decisions we've already made, such as our favorite brand of laundry detergent or role-playing game of choice, even when it might be a good idea once in a while.
-And we get protective of those decisions once we've made them since we're now financially invested (and even a bit emotionally invested, too).
+We tend not to re-think decisions we've already made, such as our favorite brand of laundry detergent or tortilla chips.
+Sometimes we even get protective of those decisions once we've made them since we're now financially invested (and even a bit emotionally invested, too)!
+People can hold a certain amount of their identity in the brands they love.

-It all made me a better gamer, taught me new Game Mastering and design skills, introduced me to amazing friends, and gave me fresh insights about this hobby I love.
+It all made me a better gamer, taught me new Game Mastering and design skills, and gave me fresh insights about this hobby I love.

 If your players are anything like I was back in 2017, you're probably pulling your hair out trying to get them to dip their toes into a new game.